OliviaEllulStevens/Cognitive-Research-Article-Society/README.md

 #### Cognitive Research Article Society (CRAS) is an academic society at the University of Sussex🧠⚙️
 This repository stores the society's resources, including:

- - The academic paper;
+ - Academic papers discussed;
- - The powerpoint slides including the discussion prompts;
+ - Powerpoint slides from each meet;
- -  Slides from presentations.
+ - All other resources.

 For more details or to get involved, contact Róisín (rs843@sussex.ac.uk).

 ## CRAS Agenda📝
-#### Our aim is increase engagement in cognitive science.
-This is a collaborative learning environment designed to help you gain confidence in engaging in academic discussions.
+#### Our aim is to increase engagement in cognitive science.
+This is a collaborative learning environment designed to help you gain confidence when engaging in academic discussions.
 So please note, this is a society for anyone who is interested in cognitive science.
 This society is fun specifically because it attracts people with naturally different knowledge and ideas, sparking interesting conversations!
 After-all, we need discrepancies in understanding for teaching and learning.
 <br>
 <br>